10680763/30GitCommits/README.md

 It's cold outside
 I'm not really followimg instructions...
 I just don't want to come back to my computer 30 different times during the day to update on the weather.
+I hope I get a good grade on this assignment.